Hidden fees & budget planning for property purchase

 Additional Hidden Costs to Consider

 Utility connections and deposits may be required for electricity, gas, water, and internet services.
-While individual deposits are modest, collectively they can total €500 to €1,000.
+While individual deposits are modest, collectively they can total €500 to €1,000 in often-overlooked hidden fees.

 Property taxes apply annually and vary by commune.
 While Luxembourg’s property taxes are relatively low compared to other European countries, they should be factored into long-term ownership costs.